specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/remote-scope.md

 Thanks to the fact that SpecSync does not delete, but only tag the removed Test Cases, the removal is reversible.

-If the missing local test case (scenario) is restored and a *push* synchronization is performed, SpecSync will detect that there is already a Test Case corresponding to the restored local test case and it simply removes the added `specsync:removed` and `specsync:removed-from:<config-key>` tags.
+If the removed local test case (scenario) is restored and a *push* synchronization is performed, SpecSync will detect that there is already a Test Case corresponding to the restored local test case and it simply removes the added `specsync:removed` and `specsync:removed-from:<config-key>` tags.
 The restored Test Case will be included again to the remote scope and to any [Test Case hierarchies](synchronizing-test-case-hierarchies.md) it has been removed from.
 With that the original state is restored.